 Since the removal of the Panda’s, there is less to see in this area than in the others but there are still some good animals here.
 Leopards, Snow Leopards, Sichuan Takins (sort of an antelope/buffalo cross), and red pandas that are really cute.
 But without the main attraction, it’s a bit of a letdown.
 There are lifts here that take you from the valley floor to the Bahor Bridge that connects the two halves of the zoo.

 If you continue up the Asian Passage you get to Sun Bear Forest.
-Sun bears are not the only bears in this exhibit which share their home with Grislies, Brown Bears, spectacled bears, Otters, hyenas, Hornbills, and various species of Monkey, Gibbon, and Macaques.
+Sun bears are not the only bears in this exhibit, they share their home with Grislies, Brown Bears, spectacled bears, Otters, hyenas, Hornbills, and various species of Monkey, Gibbon, and Macaques.

 The Northern Frontier houses all the arctic creatures in the Park in a State of the art Arctic Habitat.
 The Headline exhibit is the Polar Bears, they have a huge plunge pool to swim in with an underwater viewing area.
 The bears are incredible to see and really imposing and not something to stumble across in the wild.

 On top of the Bears, there are a whole host of other arctic animals in the area, Wolves, Arctic Foxes, Caribu, Deer, Raindeer Cougars, and more.
 It is a wonderful part of the zoo and not to be missed.
 Unfortunately, we missed it!
 The area was under renovation and all animals off exhibit!
 Bummer.
 This happens from time to time and you are never guaranteed any particular animal.
 The Welfare of the Animals is paramount and if they need to come off exhibit the Zoo Ensures this!
 So From here, we carried on down to Elephant Odyssey.